The California Mid-State Fair Heritage Foundation

-- The Barn Project has begun - demolition is under way - while we say goodbye to many memories of the old, the new will be ready for the 2017 California Mid-State Fair!
+- The Barn Project has begun - demolition is complete and building will commence shortly!
+The new project will be ready for the 2017 California Mid-State Fair!

 - 100% of all monies received through membership and fundraising events for the CMSF Heritage Foundation goes back into the Mid-State Fair and Paso Robles Events Center.

 The general concept of the California Mid-State Fair Heritage Foundation (CMSFHF) was to incorporate the traditional fairgoer into a fee based organization.
 Imagine many small sponsors becoming one large business partner to the fair.
 San Luis Obispo County has many pioneer, agricultural families that remain active members of our community.

 During the 1990’s, community support had fallen, due to the perception that the heritage and integrity of which this fair was built upon was not being cherished and preserved.
 A program needed to be developed that would accomplish three tasks:

 - Invite the citizens of the Central Coast to become involved in the fair

 Hence CMSFHF was developed to fulfill these needs.

 The CMSFHF was introduced during a dinner party hosted for key community leaders, past and current board of directors and corporate sponsors in late May 1999.
 The goal with only 10 weeks until the start of the fair was to have 20 memberships, however, by opening day there were 100 memberships of the CMSFHF!

 The first major project was a 200×300 foot covered arena that was completed by July 2000.
 Sixteen years later we have now donated over $8,000,000 worth of capital improvements to our fair grounds and are debt free.